NORTH WEST MECCANO GUILD

 Chassis, Buider unknown

-Ian Petman’s Wilson Epicylic Gearbox
+Ian Petman’s Wilson Epicyclic Gearbox

 Often used on British Buses.